 CyberGhost has a middle name: ease.
 Because that’s what you’ll get with CyberGhost – an easy-to-use, simple, and minimalistic experience.
 You get the option to use 6 simple, pre-configured profiles that automatically apply some of the best settings for various use-cases.
 So if you just want to surf or torrent anonymously, there’s profiles for those.
 Want to unblock some basic websites?
 That’s another profile.
 And each one is customizable with toggles that block malicious websites, ads, and online tracking, as well as options for extra speed.

 But CyberGhost is no slouch, either.
-They have more than 3,100 servers across 59 countries and 256-bit AES encryption.
+They have more than 5,500 servers in 80 countries and 256-bit AES encryption.
 They also log almost nothing at all – they don’t even keep your email address when you sign up.
 CyberGhost is fast, too, giving you unlimited bandwidth, high connection speeds, and no speed caps or throttling.

 Finally, CyberGhost lets you connect to as many as 5 devices at once, including iOS, Android, and Windows, Mac, and Linux.